 Corridor School is a magnet program that draws students from throughout the Eugene District and surrounding areas.
-Children are enrolled in the program through the School Choice system, and we average 270 students every school year.
+Children are enrolled in the program through the School Choice system.
 Much of what happens at Corridor is driven by the desire for every student to feel successful somewhere in the day.
 Choice is the essence of Corridor School-not only the choice to be here since it is a magnet school, but also the many choices throughout the school day as to how the children will accomplish mastery of a certain skill.

 Our staff strives to provide a positive learning environment for our students.
 We teach and model behavior expectations in all building spaces before, during and after school.
 Students are rewarded for being STARS (Safe, Thoughtful, Accepting, Responsible Students) with green star slips and can enter to win special prizes each week, which are announced over the intercom to the entire school.
 All students earn monthly incentives by following the school rules, such as Fun Fridays and other special events.
 Students are also recognized as Student of the Month in each classroom, and receive special rewards for their hard work.
 Click here to learn more about our positive behavior support system.